Inside Kate Moss' Fiercely Private World

 Richard Lewis/WireImage

-In 2005, when Moss was dating the notoriously hard to keep up with Pete Doherty—the Libertines and Babyshambles musician being in and out of jail, court and rehab seemingly every other day at one point—she was surreptitiously recorded appearing to do cocaine.
-When screengrabs from the video popped up on the Daily Mirror's website, it resulted in the quiet canceling of imminent campaigns with H&M and Burberry, and Chanel didn't renew a contract that was about to expire.
+But in September 2005, when Moss was dating the notoriously hard to keep up with Pete Dohertythe Libertines and Babyshambles musician being in and out of jail, court and rehab seemingly every other day at one point—she was surreptitiously recorded appearing to do cocaine.
+When screen shots from the video were published by the Daily Mirror, it resulted in the canceling of imminent campaigns with H&M and Burberry, and Chanel didn't renew a contract that was about to expire.

+"I take full responsibility for my actions," Moss said in a statement the following week.
+"I also accept that there are various personal issues that I need to address and have started taking the difficult, yet necessary, steps to resolve them."

 "It was like rats over the garbage," Mario Sorrenti told Vanity Fair in 2005, talking about how the paparazzi were all over her one night when they were out to dinner, quizzing her about drug use.
 "She got pushed and shoved.
 So did I."